diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 ![alt text](zoot_whats_on.png)

-If you want to get a little fancy you can even specify a venue or a day (or both!):
+If you want to get a little fancy you can even specify a venue or a day (or both!)

 ![alt text](zoot_venue_date.png)

 ## Where to go?

 You can also find where the cool joints are around town.
 How?
-Just ask zoot!
+Just ask Zoot!

 ![alt text](zoot_venues.png)